fanasina/ytest/README.md

 ## init call and call
 in TEST environement, we may use macro `INIT_CALLER_MOCK(f_mock);` before calling `f_mock` to have explicit logs again!

-Call function mock is the same as other normal function!
+Call function mock is the same as other normal functions.

 Example:
 ```
 TEST(f_mock_test){